gurucoyote/c14/doc/RestrainedLoveReadme.txt

 2.07.02.02 (@versionnum = 2070202) by Henri Beauchamp:
-- Fixed : a crash bug, introduced in v2.07.02.00, which occured when right-clicking immediately on a newly created/accepted/copied/moved object in the inventory.
+- Fixed: a crash bug, introduced in v2.07.02.00, which occured when right-clicking immediately on a newly created/accepted/copied/moved object in the inventory.
-- Fixed : a crash bug when trying to teleport two or more friends at once.
+- Fixed: a crash bug when trying to teleport two or more friends at once.

 2.07.02.01 (@versionnum = 2070201) by Henri Beauchamp (equivalent to Marine's v2.07.02.00):
 - Inclusion of Marine Kelley's change:
 	- changed : "Dummy names" ("a person", "this individual"...) are now scrambled every few hours when @shownames=n is in force.
 This allows even a close friend whose dummy name is well known to still be able to surprise you during roleplay.
 They are not scrambled at every relog though, to avoid confusing the user under crashy conditions.
 	- fixed : Copy/pasting items from/to a locked folder (a folder to which a lock or an exception to a lock has been issued).
 Renaming folders and moving objects from an unshared folder to another one is ok though.
-- Fixed : issues with *_sec variants and @permissive.
+- Fixed: issues with *_sec variants and @permissive.

 2.07.00.02 (@versionnum = 2070002) by Henri Beauchamp: